 You should also explore to see if you have more channels than you need with your TV service.
 Sometimes these channel changes are minor.
 Plan lineups might have changed and getting rid of 7 channels could save you $30+ a month.

 If you’re okay with more extensive changes, you should downgrade from your Gold or Silver plan to a Select plan.
 This reduces your channel count from 270 to 100 but you often find you’re not missing BBC America that much when you have $60+ a month back in your pocket.

 You could also be overpaying on Spectrum rented devices.
-Check how many receivers you are paying for versus using.
+Check how many receivers you are paying for versus using currently.
 If you’re not using an extra receiver, you can return it and save $6.95 a month.

-If you’re also renting a modem, see if you can just buy one online and get rid of that cost.
+If you’re also renting a modem, see if you can just buy your own modem and get rid of that rental cost.
 It will take a couple of months to break even but it’ll be worth it.